 Users who need more than a spreadsheet to track requests, complaints, or tasks can check out our picks for the top issue tracking web apps, so they can resolve issues faster and avoid more issues further down the road.

-Types of Issue Tracking Software
+What are the Types of Issue Tracking Software?

 “Issue” is a general term with multiple meanings several meanings within project management and product development.
 It can mean any problem encountered in the course of day-to-day work, such as a customer complaint to a service agent, a user request to the IT department, a defect in software code, or an item in a construction punch list that a contractor needs to rework.